What is preventive dentistry?

 Most of us are aware that smoking is hazardous to our health, but many people do not know that smoking can adversely affect the teeth and gums.
 Smoking causes some of the biggest dental problems which significantly affect your teeth and gums, such as discoloration of the teeth, gum inflammation, infection, chronic bad breath, teeth loss, and even cancer of the mouth.

 The best advice we can give our patients is to quit smoking.
-Without this, any kind of treatment for your dental problems will be difficult, and maintaining oral health will be virtually impossible.
+Without this, any kind of treatment for your dental problems will be difficult, and maintaining good oral health will be virtually impossible.

 For this reason we will endeavor to help you quit smoking and start enjoying the fresh feeling of clean teeth and a healthy mouth.